Make-School-Courses/FEW-1.1-Web-Foundations/11-JavaScript-and-the-DOM/README.md

 ## After Class

-- Stretch Challenge: Clicking a user in the list displays the users information in a modal popup.
+- Stretch Challenge: Clicking a user in the list displays the user's information in a modal popup.
 - Use Mockaroo to generate another custom data set that you invent.
 Import and display that in a web page.
 - Create a template function that generates HTML.